jared-richardson/doseCLIP/README.md

 ```
 The next step is to remove the PCR duplicates.
 I developed a script to do this **collapse_pcr_duplicates.py**.
 The script also has a Pytest testing script
 (**test_collapse_pcr_duplicates.py**) and associated testing files.
 This can be used on your system by typing the `pytest` command in the script's directory (after
-installing pytest).
+installing pytest using pip).
 The options for the **collapse_pcr_duplicates.py** script can be found using the command `python collapse_pcr_duplicates.py -h`.
 The script requires paired-end Illumina sequencing data.
 An example of how to run the script is below.
 ```
 python /Users/jared.richardson/Desktop/doseclip/code/doseCLIP/collapse_pcr_duplicates.py \
 -r1 1_S1_R1_001.fastq \